hodgettsp/cesR/README.md

 The `cesR package` provides access to the CES Surveys through the use of a function call `get_ces(srvy)`.
 Where variable `srvy` is an associated survey code entered as a character string.
-On a call, the `cesR package` wiil create a data object for the requested survey.
+On a call, the `cesR package` will create a data object for the requested survey.
 Survey code calls can be found in the table provided below.
 On a call, the `cesR package` will additonally print out the citation for the called survey dataset.
 Additionally, it is possible to lookup the survey codes within the